LIST: 35 Must-Visit Historical Places in the Philippines

 Calle Crisologo, Vigan

 The beautiful, nostalgic old-town street of Calle Crisologo in Vigan, Ilocos Sur, is famous in the North.
-The street is a glimpse of the past, where you can see old stone ancestral houses, cobblestone roads, and horse-drawn carriages.
-The street was once the venue of commercial trade in North Luzon, where foreign traders did their business in the Philippines.
-Now, Calle Crisologo is still a retail haven, where local traders now fill the stalls with souvenir items, snacks, and other Ilocano delicacies.
+The street is a glimpse of the past, with old stone ancestral houses, cobblestone roads, and horse-drawn carriages.
+The street was once a hub of commercial trade in North Luzon, where foreign traders conducted business in the Philippines.
+Now, Calle Crisologo is still a retail haven, with local traders filling the stalls with souvenirs, snacks, and other Ilocano delicacies.

 - Address: Crisologo, Vigan City, Ilocos Sur